 •• A “movement” has broken out in the U.S.A. and Canada.

 •• It was launched primarily by an evangelist from Africa.
-Then it got a major boost from widely-publicized meetings in a church in Toronto, Ontario.
 It has captured virtually entire fellowships of churches and millions of Christians.

 •• In November 1992, in Anchorage, Alaska, I attended 16 hours of revival meetings featuring what was then being called “holy laughter” and “falling out” or being “slain in the Spirit.”
 Some of those attending were also staggering around as if drunk, which was termed being “drunk in the Spirit.”